angrycuban13/Just-A-Bunch-Of-Starr-Scripts/Upgradinatorr/README.md

 ### General

+* `discordWebhook`: Discord webhook to send notifications when no movies movies or series are left to search.
+Defaults to empty

 ### Radarr

 * `radarrApiKey`: Your Radarr API key.
 Defaults to empty unless I commit my API key lol.